 [epistemic status: exasperated rant trying to disguise itself as a persuasive essay]

-They all share a common purpose.
+They all share a common goal.
 You go there to get your question answered by other people.
-However, they serve this purpose in different ways.
+However, they pursue this goal in different ways.

 Let’s look at what questions you can find on those sites.
 First, StackExchange:

 We have questions sorted by tags and votes.
 Off-topic or poorly asked questions are on hold waiting for clarification from the question poster.

 Two really vague questions and one well-phrased.
 Not bad.

 One vague question, two questions asking for general advice and no indication of the quality of the questions.

 Why are there such different distributions in question quality across different sites?
 There are a number of features StackExchange does much better than ResearchGate and Quora allowing good questions to flourish.
 Below, I’ll contrast the approaches to curation, source authority, answer ownership, discussion management, and most importantly, their overarching mission.